BluePigman/ApuChess/README.md

 # Chess
-Play a game of chess ony Python against a bot that plays random moves.
+Play a game of chess on Python against a bot that plays random moves.